 Management is responsible for establishing and maintaining an adequate system of internal control over financial reporting for the Company.
 In order to evaluate the effectiveness of internal control over financial reporting, management has conducted an assessment, including testing, using the financial reporting criteria in the Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-This assessment excluded the acquisition on August 1, 2011 of Apache Design, Inc. ("Apache") as described in Note 3 of the Notes to Consolidated Financial Statements.
-The Apache financial statements constitute 16% of total assets, 2% of revenues, and 2% of net income of the company needing additional time to properly evaluate and transition Apache's existing internal controls over financial reporting and disclosures.
+This assessment excluded the acquisition on August 1, 2012 of Esterel Technologies, S.A. ("Esterel") as described in Note 3 of the Notes to Consolidated Financial Statements.
+The Esterel financial statements constitute 3% of total assets, 2% of net income and less than 1% of revenue of the consolidated financial statement amounts as of and for the year ended December 31, 2012.
+Management's election to exclude Esterel was a result of the Company needing additional time to properly evaluate and transition Esterel's existing internal controls over financial reporting and disclosures.

 The Company's system of internal control over financial reporting is designed to provide reasonable assurance to the Company's management and board of directors regarding the reliability of financial records used in preparation of the Company's published financial statements.
 As all internal control systems have inherent limitations, even systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-Based on its assessment, management has concluded that the Company maintained an effective system of internal control over financial reporting as of December 31, 2011.
-Deloitte & Touche LLP, an independent registered public accounting firm, has audited the Company's internal control over financial reporting as of December 31, 2011, as stated in their report which appears on page 60.
+Based on its assessment, management has concluded that the Company maintained an effective system of internal control over financial reporting as of December 31, 2012.
+Deloitte & Touche LLP, an independent registered public accounting firm, has audited the Company's internal control over financial reporting as of December 31, 2012, as stated in their report which appears on page 55.